 During the night, I speak to reporters from all over the world.
 While this is the German Piratenpartei's victory, many of them are busy just celebrating.
 Nobody can say they deserve anything less.
 Later, Swedish Public Television would use footage from that night with me speaking at the Piratenpartei's election night party in a documentary about the copyright monopoly, and subtitle it "If this country has a rogue face, it would be this one."
-I laughed so hard I fell off my chair.
+When I see it, I laugh so hard I fall off my chair.